-I love serving this Strawberry Salsa Topped Salmon, but with wind chills below zero, it seemed way too summery.
-Instead, I combined more earthy, savory ingredients including shallots, garlic, brown sugar, balsamic vinegar and Dijon mustard along with juicy sliced strawberries to enhance the salmon.
+- I love serving this Strawberry Salsa Topped Salmon, but with wind chills below zero, it seemed way too summery.
+Instead, this combination of more earthy, savory ingredients including shallots, garlic, brown sugar, balsamic vinegar and Dijon mustard along with juicy sliced strawberries was the perfect way to enhance the salmon.

 Easy, Elegant Roasted Salmon